tliron/prudence/TUTORIAL.md

 if most of what we're doing is generating HTML.
 For this reason Prudence comes with an extensible templating engine, JST, which reverses the order: HTML is the "first-class" default mode, while JavaScript code has to be explicitly delimited.
-Additionally, JST comes with lots of useful sugar for common tasks.
+Additionally, JST comes with lots of useful sugar.

 Let's start simple and add another representation to our `resource.js`: